Elderly martial arts master: Relationship with the protégé

 Though the master is always the benevolent father-figure, he can be very strict when it comes to the training.
 He does not give any false hope to the protégé when it comes to training.
 He makes it very clear that in order to be trained by him, the young man has to be unquestioningly obedient and be ready to bear the pain.

+In movies set at the Shaolin Temple such as the Young Hero of Shaolin, the elderly master is usually the abbot who sees the potential of the new student and permits him to train despite the objections of the senior monks.

-In the movie Bloodsport, the teenage Frank Dux is treated by the Japanese master Senzo Tanaka in a very fatherly and affectionate manner in general, but the training in rigorous and harsh, and the master never gives any relief or comfort zone to Frank Dux.
+In the movie Bloodsport, the teenage Frank Dux is treated by the Japanese master Senzo Tanaka in a very fatherly and affectionate manner in general, but the training is rigorous and harsh, and the master never gives any relief or comfort zone to Frank Dux.
 In the movie Kickboxer, the hero played by Jean-Claude Van Damme is made to kick the palm tree trunk with his bare shins, until he fractures his shin and drops to the ground in agony.

-In The Karate Kid, Mr. Miyagi makes Daniel LaRusso (Ralph Macchio) paint the fences and walls, and wipe the floors and the cars, with two specific arm-movements day after day, and only when Mr. Miyagi tests (by mock attacks) and finds that those movements have become spontaneous and unconscious reactions from Daniel, does he give the boy respite from that toil.
+In The Karate Kid, Mr. Miyagi makes Daniel LaRusso (Ralph Macchio) paint the fences and walls, and wipe the floors and the cars, with two specific arm-movements day after day, and only when Mr. Miyagi tests (by mock attacks) and finds that those movements have become spontaneous and unconscious reactions from Daniel, he gives the boy respite from that toil.
 It was then that Daniel too realizes, why after all his master had made him do that for days—in spite of him becoming tired, aching and fed-up—for those are actually blocking and parrying techniques, which his master by his experience, had ingrained into him without his being aware of it.

 In many movies, the hero, after being wronged in some way by the rival gang or fighter, or after having his martial artist brother, or friend, maimed for life (or even killed) by the formidable and vicious fighter, seeks the master out himself with a resolution to take revenge.
 In such cases, the master is often unwilling at first, and may appear to be so just to test the seriousness and commitment of the protégé.
 But finally after a few days, he agrees to start training, after he feels the protégé has passed his test.
-The training imparted is typically harsh and rigorous right from day-one, and the master does not care if the hero has bruised and bloodied himself all over.
+The training imparted is typically harsh and rigorous right from day one, and the master does not care if the hero has bruised and bloodied himself all over.
 He often administers medicine and pain-relief techniques, which are in many cases seen to be associated skills that such masters possess along with fighting techniques—since oriental martial arts are also closely related and complementary to traditional physio-therapy and healing systems.